Posture is the specific position in which we tend to hold our bodies while performing movements as standing, sitting, and lying.

 Relieve body pain:

 Poor postures can exert constant pressure over your body muscles, ligaments, and tendons.
 This pressure can twist or compress the structures leading to functional impairments or pain.
 Back pain and knee pain are the most common results of poor posture.

 By keeping proper body alignment, you can easily remove the additional pressure from your spine, bones, and other body structures.
 Upright body position equally distributes the weight to all weight-bearing structures of the body.

 Proper posture can relieve pressure from body structures which are sensitive to pressure.
 Your lungs need space to expand in the chest at full capacity.

 If you slouch or sit improperly, you’re putting unnecessary and harmful pressure on your chest, essentially leading to breathing restriction.

-Good posture has multiple effects on the body.
+Good postures has multiple effects on the body.
 Physically, it can relieve pain, pressure, and stress form the body.
 Psychologically, it will make you more comfortable, confident, assertive, and proactive.

-Atlas Injury to Health will help correct your posture.
+Atlas Injury to Health will help correct your postures.
 Call us today!